Rutherford County Owls: 1948 to 1952 Western Carolina League

-In 1950, Rutherford County placed 3rd in the Western Carolina League final regular season standings, continuing as a Chicago Cubs affiliate.
-Managed by Rube Wilson, the Owls ended the season with a record of 57–53 to finish 12.0 games behind the 1st place Newton-Conover Twins in the final regular standings.
+In 1950, Rutherford County placed third in the Western Carolina League final regular season standings, continuing as a Chicago Cubs affiliate.
+Managed by Rube Wilson, the Owls ended the season with a record of 57–53 to finish 12.0 games behind the first place Newton-Conover Twins in the final regular standings.
 In the playoffs, the Newton-Conover Twins defeated Rutherford County 4 games to 2.

-The 1951 Rutherford County Owls placed 5th and did not qualify for the playoffs in the eight–team Western Carolina League.
-Rutherford County finished with a regular season record of 62–48 to place 5th in the regular season standings, playing under returning manager Rube Wilson.
-The Owls finished 9.0 games behind the 1st place Morganton Aggies in the final regular season standings.
+The 1951 Rutherford County Owls placed fifth and did not qualify for the playoffs in the eight–team Western Carolina League.
+Rutherford County finished with a regular season record of 62–48 to place fifth in the regular season standings, playing under returning manager Rube Wilson.
+The Owls finished 9.0 games behind the first place Morganton Aggies in the final regular season standings.
 Rutherford County played their final season as a Chicago Cubs minor league affiliate.
 George Long of Rutherford County led the league with an ERA of 2.12.

-The 1952 Western Carolina League season began the season reduced to six teams.
-The Rutherford County Owls ended the season in 4th place with a regular season record of 42–58 playing under managers Cliff Bolton and William Greene, finishing 22.5 games behind the 1st place Lincolnton Cardinals.
+The 1952 Western Carolina League began the season reduced to six teams and the Owls continued play.
+The Rutherford County Owls ended the season in fourth place with a regular season record of 42–58, playing the season under managers Cliff Bolton and William Greene and finishing 22.5 games behind the first place Lincolnton Cardinals.
 In the playoffs, the Owls were swept by the Shelby Farmers in four games.
 Rutherford County's Ken Paschal led the Western Carolina League with 19 home runs.
 The Western Carolina League completed the 1952 season with five teams, after the Morganton Aggies folded during the season.
 The Western Carolina League combined with the North Carolina State League to form the Tar Heel League in 1953 and 1954 before resuming play in 1960.

 1953 to 1954 Tar Heel League

-The franchise continued play in the 1953 ten–team Class D level Tar Heel League, returning to the "Forest City Owls" moniker for the final time.
-The Owls finished the 1953 season in 2nd place, ending the season with a record of 70–40, playing under managers Len Cross and Boger McGimsey.
-Forest City finished 3.0 games behind the 1st place Marion Marauders in the final regular season standings.
-In the playoffs, the Lexington Indians defeated Forest City 4 games to 2.
+The Owls franchise continued play in the 1953 ten–team Class D level Tar Heel League, returning to the "Forest City Owls" nickname for the final time.
+The Owls finished the 1953 season in second place, ending the season with a record of 70–40, playing under managers Len Cross and Boger McGimsey.
+Forest City finished 3.0 games behind the first place Marion Marauders in the final regular season standings.
+In the first round of the league playoffs, the Lexington Indians defeated Forest City 4 games to 2.

 The 1954 Tar Heel League began the season reduced to four teams, Rutherford County Included.
 The league folded on June 21, 1954.
-The Rutherford County Owls were in 2nd place with a 24–24 record when the league folded.
-Forest City was managed by Woody Rich and Richard McKeithan, finishing 8.0 games behind the 1st place Hickory Rebels in the final standings.
+The Rutherford County Owls were in second place with a 24–24 record when the league folded.
+Forest City was managed by Woody Rich and Richard McKeithan, finishing 8.0 games behind the first place Hickory Rebels in the final standings.